jordan-carlile/stockAlert/README.md

 ## Potential Enhancements:

 ### Usability:
-  Row Specific Delete:
+  Row Specific Delete:<br/>
-    User should be able to delete one row in the table and its corresponding data in the database.
+    User should be able to delete one row in the table and its corresponding data in the database.<br/>
-      This would be accomplished by adding a delete button for each row.
+      This would be accomplished by adding a delete button for each row.<br/>
-      I would also need to add an html attribute on each row that contains the uuid of the stored firebase object to know which document to delete on the backend.
+      I would also need to add an html attribute on each row that contains the uuid of the stored firebase object to know which document to delete on the backend.<br/>

-  Row Specific Check Price Update:
+  Row Specific Check Price Update:<br/>
-    User should be able to update stock information for one row in the table and its corresponding data in the database.
+    User should be able to update stock information for one row in the table and its corresponding data in the database.<br/>
-      This would be accomplished by adding a update button for each row.
+      This would be accomplished by adding a update button for each row.<br/>
-      I would also need to add an html attribute on each row that contains the uuid of the stored firebase object to know which document to update on the backend.
+      I would also need to add an html attribute on each row that contains the uuid of the stored firebase object to know which document to update on the backend.<br/>

-  Adding Pagination:
+  Adding Pagination:<br/>
-    - In it's current state, the table will just become longer and longer when new stocks are added.
+    In it's current state, the table will just become longer and longer when new stocks are added.<br/>
-    - This can be resolved by adding pagination to the table.
+    This can be resolved by adding pagination to the table.<br/>

 ### Security:

-  Adding Authentication:
+  Adding Authentication:<br/>
-    * After adding authentication, each user should have their own stockAlert list.
-Currently there is only one global stockAlert list based on documents in the Firebase Realtime Database
+    After adding authentication, each user should have their own stockAlert list.
+Currently there is only one global stockAlert list based on documents in the Firebase Realtime Database.<br/>
-    * In order to implement this, a user id would need to be added to the model for storing data to associate the data with a specific authenticated user.
+    In order to implement this, a user id would need to be added to the model for storing data to associate the data with a specific authenticated user.<br/>

 ### Scalability:

-  #### Reducing Redundent Data:
+  Reducing Redundent Data:<br/>
-    * Currently each active client will be making api calls and interacting with the datastore directly, If there ware more users this could result in redundent data.
+    Currently each active client will be making api calls and interacting with the datastore directly, If there ware more users this could result in redundent data.

-  #### Rate Limiting:
+  Rate Limiting:<br/>
-    * Creating a backend would also allow me to implement rate limiting.
+    Creating a backend would also allow me to implement rate limiting.
 In its current state a user has no limit to how often they can make api calls or store data to the datastore.